 Patrick O'Donovan, Irish Humanities Alliance

-Patrick O’Donovan has held the Professorship of French at University College Cork, Ireland since 1994.
+Patrick O’Donovan has held the Professorship of French at University College Cork since 1994.
 He has served as Head of the Department of French, Head of the School of Languages, Literatures and Cultures, and Head of the College of Arts, Celtic Studies and Social Sciences.
-Prior to his time at UCC he taught at the University of Dundee, then St John’s College, Oxford before becoming a Fellow of King’s College, Cambridge in 1989.
-O’Donovan holds degrees from UCC and the Université de Paris-Sorbonne as well as his Ph.D. from Cambridge.
-He was formerly President of the Association d'Études Françaises et Francophones d'Irlande, a member of the Irish Research Council for the Humanities and Social Sciences and founding Chairperson of the Irish Humanities Alliance.
+Prior to his time at UCC he taught at the University of Dundee, and then at St John’s College, Oxford, before becoming a Fellow of King’s College, Cambridge, in 1989.
+He holds degrees from UCC and a Ph.D. from Cambridge.
+He was formerly President of the Association d’Études Françaises et Francophones d’Irlande, a member of the Irish Research Council for the Humanities and Social Sciences, and founding Chairperson of the Irish Humanities Alliance.
 He is also a former editor of the journal French Studies.

 Cristina Pimenta, CARMEN